jj-liew/travel-assistant-llm/README.md

 - **LLM-Powered Assistant**: Combines results from both agents intelligently with a Groq-hosted LLM.
 - **Serverless Deployment**: Runs on AWS Lambda + Function URL.

-## Live API Endpoint
+## Live AWS API Endpoint
-This project is deployed on AWS Lambda with a Function URL.
+This project is deployed on AWS Lambda with a Function URL so it can be tested directly.
 The travel assistant LLM can be accessed directly with two different methods:
 > [!IMPORTANT]
 > The API has a rate limit of 20 requests per 5 minutes per IP.
 ### 1. Swagger UI